-Hughes Park Lane Cove West is Lane Cove’s newest park.
+Hughes Park Lane Cove West is Lane Cove West’s newest park.
 ITC visited Hughes Park in the middle of the school holidays at around 4 pm to check out the park and see some of its brilliant features.

 Where is Hughes Park?

 Hughes Park Lane Cove is located at 314 Burns Bay Road Lane Cove West.
 To access the park turn left from Burns Bay Road at the first set of lights after the Penrose Street and Burns Bay Road Intersection (if you are coming from Lane Cove Village).
 See Map below.

 The park is named after Billy Hughes, Australia’s wartime Prime Minister.
 Billy Hughes lived in Lane Cove at 6 Richardson Street East.
 Billy Hughes is also famous for holding the record as the longest-serving Federal Member of Parliament.
 He was the member for North Sydney and served for 51 years in federal parliament.

 Hughes Park Lane Cove is built on the site of an old bowling club (which remained dormant for many years).

 Hughes Park Facilities

 Hughes Park has something for everyone.
 There is play equipment, outdoor gym equipment, slides, climbing ropes, fireperson’s pole, climbing wall, BBQ, an innovative Braille Walk and a community garden run by Foodfaith.
 The play equipment is positioned on soft fall ground.
 Parents can watch their little ones (or not so little ones) from benches, seats or under the picnic area shelters.

 |Toilet:||Yes and change room.
 The toilet is locked after 8 pm|